Reducing the Scope of Language Models

-For CB, we follow \citet{zou2024improving} and add LoRA's to all matrix parameters (both Attention and MLP), but only on the first 20 layers.
+For CB, we follow \citet{zou2024improving} and add LoRA to all matrix parameters (both Attention and MLP), but only on the first 20 layers.
 We use layers 10 and 20 as targets for the representations, as described by \citet{zou2024improving}.
-For SFT and DPO we add LoRA's to all matrix parameters for all 32 layers.
+For SFT and DPO we add LoRA to all matrix parameters for all 32 layers.
 For all experiments we use Adam~\citep{kingma2014adam} without weight decay.

 Along with details previously described in the main text, we tune all methods for a single set of accept and reject sets (SA vs. S, TC, SC, DG) with a learning rate grid of $\{1\cdot 10^{-6}, 5\cdot 10^{-6}, 1\cdot 10^{-5}, 5\cdot 10^{-5}, 1\cdot 10^{-4}, 5\cdot 10^{-4}, 1\cdot 10^{-3}\}$, and step grid of $\{64, 128, 256, 512, 1024\}$.
 For DPO, we also tune the KL regularization coefficient $\beta$ in a grid $\{0.05, 0.1, 0.25, 0.5, 0.75\}$.
 This results in the following default configurations: